ninjitaru/androidx-particles/README.md

 * _stopEmitting ()_ Stops the emission of new particles, but the active ones are updated.
 * _cancel ()_ Stops the emission of new particles and cancles the active ones.

-## Other details
+## Other Details

-Leonids requires minSDK 11 because it uses ValueAnimators.
-It should be very easy, however to use nineoldandroids and make it work on Gingerbread.
+Leonids requires minSDK 14 (Ice Cream Sandwich).

-The library is Free Software, you can use it, extended with no requirement to open source your changes.
+The library is open-source software, you can use it, extended with no requirement to open-source your changes.
 You can also make paid apps using it.

-Each Particle System only uses one image for the particles.
-If you want different particles to be emitted, you need to create a Particle System for each one of them.
+Each particle system only uses one image for the particles.
+If you want different particles to be emitted, you need to create a particle system for each of them.

 ## Acknowledgements